-All work done on Sundays shall be paid for at the rate of double time. - (10) MIDDAY MEAL.-An interval of not less than 30 minutes shall be allowed for the midday meal between the hours of 12 noon and 2 p.m. - (11) MATERIALS TO BE PROVIDED.-Any person employed in wholly or partly proparing or manufacturing any article of furniture or in preparing any new or second-hand article of furniture shall be paid 6d. per hour in addition to the lowest rate fixed by this Determination, unless the following are provided by the employer if required in the performance of the work:-Benches, wood or iron clamps over 2 ft.
-6 in., hand screws (in excess of four), glue pots, and glue brushes and varnish-brushes.
-Any employee engaged at french polishing shall be supplied with all materials, including rags, brushes, and kit-box. - (12) Allowances for Travelling Time and Board.-All time reasonably occupied by an employee in travelling to or from work outside the factory and outside ordinary hours, and in travelling to and from work in a country district if engaged in the Metropolitan district for employment in a country district, shall be treated as time of duty and paid for at ordinary rates up to a maximum of eight hours for the journey, except on Sundays, when time and a half rates shall be paid up to a maximum of eight hours for the journey.
-Provided that, where an employee proceeds direct from his home to a job outside the factory, he shall be paid for all time reasonably occupied in travelling to the job in excess of the time usually taken to go from his home to the factory. - All fares and reasonable travelling expenses incurred by an employee in such travelling, including the cost, if any, incurred for meals, together with the reasonable cost of board and lodging if the employee has to be away from his home for a night, shall be paid to the employee.
+During such rest period the employees may leave their seats, but not the premises. - (12) MATERIALS TO BE PROVIDED.-Any person employed in wholly or partly preparing or manufacturing any article of furniture or in preparing any new or second-hand article of furniture shall be paid 6d. per hour in addition to the lowest rate fixed by this Determination, unless the following are provided by the employer if required in the performance of the work:-Benches, wood or iron clamps over 2 ft.
+6 in., hand screws (in excess of four), glue pots, and glue brushes and varnish brushes.
+Any employee engaged at frenchpolishing shall be supplied with all materials, including rags, brushes, and kit-box. - (13) ALLOWANCES FOR TRAVELLING TIME AND BOARD.-All time reasonably occupied by an employee in travelling to or from work outside the factory and outside ordinary hours and in travelling to and from work in a country district if engaged in the metropolitan district for employment in a country district shall be treated as time of duty and paid for at ordinary rates up to a maximum of eight hours for the journey, except on Sundays, when time and a half rates shall be paid up to a maximum of eight hours for the journey.
+Provided that, where an employee proceeds direct from his or her home to a job outside the factory, he or she shall be paid for all time reasonably occupied in travelling to the job in excess of the time usually taken to go from his or her home to the factory.

+All fares and reasonable travelling expenses incurred by an employee in such travelling, including the cost (if any) incurred for meals-together with the reasonable cost of board and lodging if the employee has to be away from his or her home for a night-shall be paid to the employee.

-The fares allowed shall be first class where the employee has to travel all night in connexion with his employer's business, and in other cases the fares shall be second class.
+The fares allowed shall be first class where the employee has to travel all night in connexion with his or her employer's business, and in other cases the fares shall be second class.